gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 In SVT-AV1, there are different options for VBR encoding based on the application requirements.
-These options range from an adjustable latency algorithm (One-pass + adjustable look ahead) for low to medium latency applications to a multi-pass algorithm for VOD applications.
+These options range from an adjustable latency algorithm (One-pass + adjustable look ahead) for low to medium latency applications to a two-pass algorithm for VOD applications.
 Having access to more pictures in future, which translates to higher latency, generally helps the rate control algorithm, however the performance benefits saturate after a long enough lookahead window.
 The available options are listed below.
 In